googleinterns/sgonks/portfolio/frontend/README.md

 # SGONKS - Trading Game

-SGONKS is a trading game created with Node.js with Server in Java.
+SGONKS is a trading game created with Node.js with a java backend.

 ## Table of Contents